 The timeline for delivery was tight and the site had complex drainage issues.
 Our on-site team and surveyor worked closely with other trades and contractors to ensure a safe and timely solution.

-“Although we stayed open throughout, the remodelled and fitted out garden centre was fully operational, on time and on budget, in time for important Christmas season trading.
+“We stayed open throughout the development,” Jonathan went on to say.
+“Our garden centre was fully operational, on time and on budget, in time for important Christmas season trading.

 “Turnover since November 2017 has increased dramatically – 12% in January and 62% in February, in a spring that has been a challenge weather-wise!
 With more customers visiting, as well as wider ranges and an improved customer flow around the garden centre contributing towards higher sales, the enlarged gift area in particular is really starting to pay off.”